-The Chief Financial Officer may, where an incentive scheme has been approved by council and a resolution been taken, as part of an incentive scheme, authorise that as soon as an agreement to repay arrears has been concluded the amount in arrears will be placed into a suspense account and no further interest will be levied.
-As long as the agreement is honoured no further interest will be added.
+The Chief Financial Officer may, as part of an incentive scheme, authorise that as soon as an agreement to repay arrears has been concluded the amount in arrears will be placed into a suspense account and no further interest will be levied.
+As long as the agreement is honored no further interest will be added.
 In case of default the suspended amount will be reversed and interest will again be levied from date of default.